RobMeades/ioc-client/README.md

 # Switched off in order to set SD card to read only
 exit 0
 ```
-Finally. stop the swap file from being used at next boot with:
+Finally, stop the swap file from being used at next boot with:

 ```
 sudo systemctl disable dphys-swapfile